Assistant Head Coach/Offensive Coordinator/Offensive Line Coach

 Outside Linebackers Coach

-In his first season with the Vandals, he coach Idaho’s top tackler in linebacker Marc Millan, who led the team with 91 total tackles (70 solo and 21 assists).
+From the start (2013), he coached Idaho’s top tackler in linebacker Marc Millan, who led the team with 91 total tackles (70 solo and 21 assists).
 Millan also had 11 tackles for loss (second on the team) and four sacks (third on the team).

 In Brown’s second season, Millan again led all-tacklers for Idaho with 102 total stops.
 He had 72 solo tackles and 30 assists.
 Among those tackles were 15.5 tackles for loss and a single-game best of 18 total tackles – 17 solo and one assist.

 Brown, like head coach Paul Petrino, grew up with football.
-The son of the late Dan Brown, a long-time coach at Fresno State, Eric Brown comes to Idaho from Indiana State University.
+The son of the late Dan Brown, the long-time defensive coordinator at Fresno State, Eric Brown came to Idaho from Indiana State University.